 Looking to live near the ocean?
 Places near the beach are essential to any LA neighborhood guide.
+And you’ll find a day at the beach is always great family fun that kids especially love in Los Angeles.
 Santa Monica Beach is one of the most popular beaches in LA, though it will cost you to live right on the beach.
 But it’s a great beach to stretch your legs, take a bike ride, or build a sand castle.
 It’s also home to the Santa Monica Pier, where you can check out a Ferris wheel and a great aquarium on the same boardwalk.
 Take the Ocean Front Walk down to Venice Beach, where you’ll find an entertaining entourage of street performers.
 It’s also a great place for restaurants, bars and nightlife.

 LA is really not as terrifying as the sprawl may lead you to believe.
 First, understand that Los Angeles is really just a bunch of interconnected small neighborhoods.
 One might be next to the other, but worlds apart.
 Here’s a brief breakdown of LA’s neighborhoods to answer some of your biggest questions.
 Atwater Village is great for people who are ready to be grown ups, but still love to play in a band or at least jam on an instrument.
 They’re not too square yet.
 BelAir is for the jet set type that buys a new cell phone as soon on the Apple release date, sometimes two.
 Burbank is awesome for people who want to live around the corner from movie studios.